akeneo/pim-helpcenter/content/updates/connectivity/3-Synchronize-your-product-catalog-more-easily.md

 - **type**: allows you to filter on attributes from a specific type (only available for attributes),
 - **parent**: allows you to retrieve all sub-categories of a parent category (only available for categories).

-You can combine filters to achieve powerful results!
+You can combine filters for more powerful results!

 Let's take an example: you have an eCommerce platform that uses your PIM data.
 You know the list of all the attributes you need, and your application synchronizes the catalog structure every day at 3 PM.

-The following filter enables you to retrieve all the attributes updated since the 2020-08-26 at 15:00 and matching one of the listed codes (brand, size, description, name, picture, color, secondary_color):
+The following filter enables you to retrieve all the attributes updated since August 26th, 2020 at 03:00 pm and matching one of the listed codes (brand, size, description, name, picture, color, secondary_color):

 ```
 /api/rest/v1/attributes?search={"updated": [{ "operator": ">", "value": "2020-08-26T15:00:00Z"}],"code": [{ "operator": "IN", "value": ["brand","size","description","name","picture","color","secondary_color"]}]